zyx7k/Magic-Layout-4-Bit-ALU/README.md

 ## Description <br>

 This is a project which demonstrates a 4-Bit ALU made in Magic Layout which was made as a part of the VLSI-Design course taken by me in the Monsoon 2023 Semester.
+The design is based on a 180nm technology.

 ### Overview